micjo/bbox3/README.md

 with the address just seems to freeze the device.
 Perhaps the uboot has been tainted with.

+To Try:
-Try reflashing uboot in CFE?
+* Try reflashing uboot in CFE?
+* Try all different images based on bcm63xxx